 Ocean waves can provide 10% of the world’s energy needs.
 In theory.

-Always available, more reliable than wind and solar and no carbon footprint.
+Always available, more reliable than wind & solar + no carbon footprint.

 Why hasn’t it taken off?

 One good reason is that where you find waves is not where you find energy users.

 Another is that nothing really works.
 Oceans are tough places to operate.
 There are no end of experiments that end up on the sea bed or many miles from their tether.

 One device, however, is certainly beyond proof-of-concept.
 A full-scale wave energy generator has been supplying electricity to the grid for the past six years in Scotland’s unforgiving 12m waves.
 This is Wello’s Penguin.
 It works because there are no moving parts in contact with water.